h2non/grunt-nar/README.md

-The generated archive will be fully self-contained, which means that `node` and any runtime dependency will be embedded, and therefore you just can deploy it and as binary
+The generated archive will be fully self-contained, which means that `node` and any runtime dependency will be embedded, and therefore you just can deploy and run it as binary

 #### os
 Type: `string` Default: `current os`